 Oily fish: Contain the highest levels of omega-3, so are a great source of these essential fatty acids.
 Types of oily fish rich in omega-3 include salmon, mackerel, and sardines.

-White fish: Generally contain significantly lower levels of omega-3 compared to their oilier counterparts, but are a healthy alternative to red or processed meats plus they’re also low in fat.
-Pollock is another good source of omega-3.
+2. White fish: Generally contains significantly lower levels of omega-3 compared to their oilier counterparts but are a healthy alternative to red or processed meats plus they’re also low in fat.
+Pollock is a good source of omega-3.

 Fish can be cooked in a variety of ways to keep mealtimes exciting, especially if you’re looking for healthy that your children can enjoy too.
 Try our range of omega-3 fish fingers which are made with 100% fresh cod fillet and have a delicious, crispy breadcrumb that’s irresistibly tasty and ideal for your Friday night fish dinner!